Skip to Content

 Diet

 Elemental diets of ostriches and emus are reasonably similar.
 Both diets mostly consist of plant matter – primarily seeds, but also fruits, shoots, and roots – with an occasional insect or small vertebrates on the side.
+Although ostriches are technically omnivores, they do mainly eat plants but occasionally eat small animals, insects, or reptiles.

 Similarly, both birds consume hard, indigestible items such as pebbles to help grind up food in their gizzards.